Retarded Green's Function from Rotating AdS Black Holes: Emergent CFT$_2$ and Viscosity

 There are a number of open questions that our work stimulates.
 It would be natural to discuss the embeddings in other dimensions of the AdS$_{d+1}$/CFT$_d$ correspondence in more details; we expect, however, that many of the qualitative features of the present work will remain in this more generic situation.
 Another natural direction is to consider retarded Green's functions of more general operators beyond the scalar ones considered here.
 In particular, fermionic operators might shed light in the context of potential condensed matter applications as anticipated in \cite{Sonner:2009fk}.
-Indeed, for spherically symmetric extremal black holes whose near-horizon region is AdS$_2$, the emergent CFT$_1$ has been shown to realize interesting mechanisms relevant for strange metal physics \cite{Faulkner:2010zz} (see also \cite{Sachdev:2019bjn}).
+Indeed, for spherically symmetric extremal black holes whose near-horizon region is AdS$_2$, the emergent CFT$_1$ has been shown to realize mechanisms relevant for strange metal physics \cite{Faulkner:2010zz} (see also \cite{Sachdev:2019bjn}).
 It would be quite interesting to more precisely pursue the implications of the emergent CFT$_2$ along those lines.
+Since the asymptotic boundary of the background \eqref{eq:KerrAdS4BHmetric} is topologically $S^1\times S^2$, our analysis provides the opportunity to study field theories in curved backgrounds.
+Indeed, certain field theoretic behavior relevant for condensed matter applications such as vortex accumulation, can only be studied in field theories on curved backgrounds \cite{Wiegmann:2013hca}.
+Similarly, curved backgrounds allow to study the appearance and applications of the gravitational anomaly in quantum Hall effects \cite{Can:2014ota}.
+We hope to explore similar applications within our approach in the future.

-{\bf Acknowledgments.---} We would like to thank Daniel Are\'an, Marina David and Alfredo Gonz\'alez Lezcano for comments.
+{\bf Acknowledgments.---} We would like to thank Daniel Are\'an, Matteo Baggioli, Marina David and Alfredo Gonz\'alez Lezcano for comments.
 This work was supported in part by the U.S. Department of Energy under grant DE-SC0007859.
 J.N. would like to thank Simons Center for Geometry and Physics (SCGP) for warm hospitality during the final stage of this project.